TCJulian/Data-Analyst-Nanodegree/Inferential-Stats-Project/README.md

 __stroop_analysis.html__
   * HTML file that contains the final report in the correct formatting.
 To view, clone the repository and view file in browser.
-  * If you wish to view file without downloading the entire repository, follow these instructions:
+  * If you wish to view the file without downloading the entire repository, follow these instructions:
-     1. Click it the file path in the Git Hub repository.
+     1. Click on the HTML file in the Git Hub repository.
      2. In the top right, right click the `Raw` button.
-     3. Choose `Save link as` and choose local destination.
+     3. Choose `Save link as` and choose your local destination.

 __stroop_analysis.Rmd__
   * Raw R markdown file.
 Output when previewed through GitHub is _not_ the correct format.

 __resources.txt__
-  * Text file holding supporting documentation used in the project
+  * Text file that holds supporting documentation used in the project.